ErfanRezaei/ErfanRezaei/README.md

 * **COVID 19 Detection using CNN & Transfer Learning
     * Description: Detecting COVID-19 from CXR images using a custom CNN and a Transfer Learning model.
 Classifies images into 3 categories: COVID, Normal, and Virus.
     * [COVID 19 Detection using CNN & Transfer Learning](https://github.com/ErfanRezaei/COVID-19-Detection-using-Transfer-Learning)
-* **Real-time Object Detection**
+* **Object Detection using YOLOv5**
-    * Description: Developed a high-performance object detection application utilizing the pre-trained YOLOv5 model to identify and track objects in real-time.
+    * Description: Developed a high-performance object detection application utilizing the pre-trained YOLOv5 model to identify and track objects.
 * **I2C Protocol Implementation**
     * Description: Implemented the I2C protocol using VHDL and simulated the design in Xilinx Vivado.
 * **Fathi Service (WordPress Project)**